file-format/Docs/en/game/vrcw.md

 Users of the well-known social virtual reality platform VRChat can design, personalize, and engage with 3D avatars and locations.
 Users from all around the world can connect, interact, and play games in a virtual setting.
 A broad variety of virtual reality headsets and controllers are supported by VRChat, and the platform may also be accessed using a standard desktop mode for those who do not own VR headsets.

-In VRChat, users can explore different worlds, which are created by other users in Unity and uploaded to the platform.
-They can also interact with other users through voice and text chat, and engage in various activities such as playing games, watching videos, or attending events.
-VRChat has gained popularity due to its creative and social nature, as well as its wide range of user-generated content.
+Users can explore various worlds in VRChat that have been made by other users in Unity and submitted to the service.
+Additionally, they can engage in numerous activities including playing games, viewing videos, or going to events while chatting with other users via voice and text.
+VRChat has grown in popularity as a result of its creative, social, and user-generated content diversity.

 ## How to open VRCW file?